Sage Karam: Indy Lights

-In 2013, he moved up the Road to Indy ladder to the Firestone Indy Lights series with Schmidt Peterson Motorsports.
+In 2013, Karam moved up the Road to Indy ladder to the Firestone Indy Lights series with Schmidt Peterson Motorsports.
 Karam won the Indy Lights title that year, becoming the eighth rookie to win the series championship.

 Sports cars

 Karam was signed by Chip Ganassi Racing to compete in a number of endurance sportscar races in the United SportsCar Championship in 2014.
 He ran in the 24 Hours of Daytona, driving the No. 01 car alongside Scott Pruett, Memo Rojas and Jamie McMurray, and the 12 Hours of Sebring in the No. 02, next to IndyCar drivers Scott Dixon and Tony Kanaan.

-The Daytona 24 Hours was a short race for Sage, as they suffered engine troubles and dropped out early.
+The Daytona 24 Hours was a short race for Karam, as they suffered engine troubles and dropped out early.

 Taking over in hour four, Karam made his 12 Hours of Sebring debut a memorable one by taking the No. 02 car from third place to the lead in his opening lap then extending his lead through the end of his driving stint.
 Karam took the wheel for his second stint with the car in fourth place and proceeded to drive to the lead again before handing off to Dixon, who was then knocked off course of a back-marker, leaving them in sixth place at race end.

 Back in the 01 car for Watkins Glen, teamed with Scott Pruett and Memo Rojas, things went awry quickly for the trio as first Rojas was sent hard into the wall by a slower GT car.
 They returned to the race several laps down, only for Pruett to suffer similar consequences when knocked into the wall by a sports prototype.

 With Rojas sidelined due to nagging back injuries, Karam started for his final appearance of the season at the Brickyard Grand Prix, teamed with Pruett in the 01 car.
 Starting sixth, he skillfully dodged a major melee as several cars came together at the start.
 The 01 team remained among the leaders and lead eleven laps before collecting a second place, podium finish.

 During 2016, Karam worked as a test driver of 3GT Racing's Lexus RC F GT3.
 He competed at the 2017 IMSA WeatherTech SportsCar Championship for the factory-supported team, where his best class finish was fifth at Mosport Park.